In the classic film When Harry Met Sally,

 To learn more about Ashley, check out her podcast What's your Position?

-and follow her lab at @lab_wish
+and follow her on Instagram @whatsyourpositionpodcast

 This podcast was made on Zencastr.
 Join Zencastr today and receive 40% off of their professional plan for 3 months with my exclusive discount code: sexandpsych

 Listen and stream all episodes on Apple, Spotify, Google, or Amazon.
 Subscribe to automatically receive new episodes and please rate and review the podcast!

+(Podcast editing) and Shutterstock/Florian (Music).
 Image created with Canva; photos used with permission of guest.